2020 Utah Priorities Project

 Health care (costs and accessibility) remains the top issue from the 2016 Utah Priorities Project.
 Unsurprisingly, the coronavirus is tightly linked to each of the top five issues.

-During every gubernatorial election year, Utah Foundation surveys Utah voters to understand their priorities and releases a series of reports as the Utah Priorities Project.
+During every gubernatorial election year, the Utah Foundation surveys Utah voters to understand their priorities and releases a series of reports as the Utah Priorities Project.
 The summer 2020 priority list for Utahns overall can be found in the first report of the 2020 series.
 This report, Red, Gray and Blue: The Issues that Unite and Divide Utah Voters, looks at how priorities are different across party and ideological lines.
 The report highlights both similarities and dissimilarities between the groups.

 - Utah Priority No. 1: Health Care (Costs and Accessibility)